 The first few ranks of the colonnade are lit by the spotlights that bathe the cavern in soft red light, allowing the back rows to melt into the darkness.
 The sounds of the water dripping in the dark and of wistful Turkish classical music in the background give the place an air of mystery and solitude.

 It truly is a fascinating structure.
 The columns, of which there are 336 in total, are all mismatched and it is most likely that they have been recycled from old Roman ruins throughout the empire.
 The two Medusa heads that are used to support the columns in the far end of the cavern, were probably brought from an early Roman pagan temple, quite possibly from the Forum of Constantine.

-One of the main reasons Constantinople flourished for as long as it did, outlasting the western Roman Empire by a thousand years, is that since its founding, the city has been surrounded by defensive walls on all sides.
+One of the main reasons Constantinople flourished for as long as it did, outlasting the western Roman Empire by a thousand years, is that since its founding, the city has been surrounded by defensive walls on all sides – the famous Constantinople walls.
 Initially, Constantine built the walls around the early Constantinople, and as the city outgrew its boundaries, Theodosius II built the colossal land walls that survive to this day.

 A decent portion of the land walls survives near the Chora Church in Edirnekapı neighbourhood.
 The neighbourhood, in fact, takes its name from Edirnekapi Gate in the wall, that you have to go through to get to the church.

 This neighbourhood is one of the poorest in Istanbul, and the remnants of Constantinople walls are often inhabited by squatters.
 Because of that, the guidebooks do not recommend visiting this area independently.
 I didn’t have any problems walking around, even though I managed to get lost and had to ask for directions a few times.
 But the inner fortifications of the wall do have a rather unpleasant smell to them.